papersblindreview/PI_MESS_2025/README.md

    - `data/meteo_csv_files` — contains **ALL NLDAS weather files**;
    - Any remaining data files may be placed directly in the `data` directory.

-4. **Train the PI-MESS model**
+4. **Train the PM-MESS model**

    The user should first create the training and testing datasets by running the create_training_dataset.py script.
 Then, run the `train_model.py` script.
 At the top of the `train_model.py` script, the toggle ''suffix'' controls which type of model is trained:
-   - 'MOE' for the PI-MESS model;
+   - 'MOE' for the PM-MESS model;
-   - 'PINN' for the PINN model;
+   - 'PINN' for the PMNN model;
    - 'NPI' for the NN model.

-   Default is PI-MESS.
+   Default is PM-MESS.
 This will save the chosen model inside the `models` directory within the `code` directory.
 The figure below shows an illustration of the PI-MESS model architecture.

    ![DAG](figures/F2_DAG.png)